VachaLab/gorder-manual/src/aaorder_basics.md

 - molecule: POPE         # name of the molecule
   order:                 # order parameters
     POPC C22 (23):       # heavy atom type: residue atom_name (relative_index)
-      total: 0.1098      # order parameter for the heavy atom
+      total: 0.1098      # order parameter of the heavy atom
       bonds:             # bonds of this heavy atom with hydrogens POPC H2R (24):   # hydrogen type: residue atom_name (relative_index)
-          total: 0.0946  # order parameter for bond with this hydrogen POPC H2S (25):   # hydrogen type: residue atom_name (relative_index)
+          total: 0.0946  # order parameter of bond with this hydrogen POPC H2S (25):   # hydrogen type: residue atom_name (relative_index)
-          total: 0.125   # order parameter for bond with this hydrogen
+          total: 0.125   # order parameter of bond with this hydrogen
 ```

 YAML files are easy to read programmatically and not completely human-unreadable.
 However, `gorder` also provides other output formats (XVG, CSV, human-readable table).
 See [Output Formats](output.md) for more information.